 - Exercise – Regular exercise will help improve circulation and increase testosterone levels.
 It can also reduce stress.
 This is important since stress can lead to hair loss.
 Exercise helps your entire body, including your hair.

 - Proper Diet – Eat a diet that’s low-fat and high-protein; it will provide the vitamins and nutrients needed to aid in hair growth.

 - Sleep – Getting seven to eight hours of sleep improves general health and will increase blood circulation to your face and scalp.
 Growth hormones also increase during sleep.
 If you are a night owl, consider going to bed earlier as the early morning hours are when your body is working its hardest at repairing damaged cells and producing new hair growth.

 - Wash Using Shampoo – Most men try and use soap to wash their beards.
-Even all-natural soap isn’t appropriate for beards.
-Instead, use an all-natural shampoo to wash your beard like you would your hair.
-Between washings, use an all-natural conditioner to keep your beard clean.
+Even natural soap isn’t appropriate for beards.
+Instead, use a natural shampoo to wash your beard like you would your hair.
+Between washings, use a natural conditioner to keep your beard clean.

 - Use Beard Oil – As your beard grows, regular maintenance is essential.
-Using an all-natural beard oil will help to moisturize your hair and skin and help to prevent dandruff, split ends, and skin irritation.
+Using a natural beard oil will help to moisturize your hair and skin and help to prevent dandruff, split ends, and skin irritation.